Joint Plan of Action: International reception

 Al Jazeera argued that Saudi Arabia, a regional rival of Iran, welcomed the agreement.
-The Saudi cabinet released a statement which read, in part: "The government of the kingdom sees that if there was goodwill, this agreement could represent a preliminary step towards a comprehensive solution to the Iranian nuclear program" and could eventually lead "to the removal of weapons of mass destruction, especially nuclear weapons, from the Middle East and the Arab Gulf region".
+The Saudi cabinet released a statement which read, in part: "The government of the kingdom sees that if there was goodwill, this agreement could represent a preliminary step towards a comprehensive solution to the Iranian nuclear program" and could eventually lead "to the removal of weapons of mass destruction, especially nuclear weapons, from the Middle East and the Persian Gulf region".
 The Daily Telegraph reported that Nawaf Obaid, a senior advisor to the Saudi royal family, criticized the way the deal was achieved: "We were lied to, things were hidden from us".

 Reaction from the U.S. Congress was mixed.
 House Majority Leader Eric Cantor and Peter King were sharply critical of the agreement.
 Democrats Nancy Pelosi and Adam Smith were more positive.
 Speaker John Boehner and Democrat Eliot Engel were cautious.
 Reactions from Canada were "skeptical", with Minister of Foreign Affairs John Baird saying Iran "has not earned the right to have the benefit of the doubt."

 UN Secretary General Ban Ki-moon hailed the interim agreement as the potential "beginnings of a historic agreement."

 Hezbollah published a declaration and stated this is a triumph for Iran.

 The American Israel Public Affairs Committee reacted skeptically to the agreement and urged preparation of sanctions legislation in Congress in case it failed, but fell short of calling for new sanctions immediately.
 Other non-partisan pro-Israel groups, including the Anti-Defamation League and the American Jewish Committee, were cautiously welcoming of the agreement after being briefed by White House officials.